desiguel/machine-learning-javascript/experiences.md

 # Conclusions

-Node is usable for basic ML activities.
+Nodes is usable for basic ML activities.
 For anything custom you'll have to write your own library.

 # Examples